Houston · Harris County · Surrounding Areas

 Modern building materials like low-e glass and metal framing are strong signal blockers.
 New builds often require BDA systems from the start.

-From initial signal survey to annual compliance testing, Houston BDA contractors handle every phase of your BDA requirement.
+From initial signal survey to annual compliance testing, every phase of your BDA requirement is covered.

-The BDA contractor conducts a full RF signal walkthrough of your building and identifies coverage gaps using calibrated test equipment.
+A full RF signal walkthrough of your building identifies coverage gaps using calibrated test equipment, so you know exactly what's required.

 Learn More →Custom system design to meet HFD/HPD frequency requirements with proper donor antenna placement and coverage mapping.

-Learn More →Professional installation of amplifiers, antennas, and cabling by licensed technicians with attention to code compliance.
+Learn More →Professional installation of amplifiers, antennas, and cabling, completed to code with full attention to compliance.

-Learn More →The BDA contractor prepares and runs the acceptance test required by the fire marshal, and provides complete documentation for permit files.
+Learn More →The acceptance test required by the fire marshal is prepared, run, and fully documented for your permit files.

 Learn More →Required annual NFPA 1225 testing with signed documentation and a maintenance agreement to keep your system in spec year over year.